 Multiple Clinicians / Same Plan / Same Team

 Acorn Autism offers a multidisciplinary therapy approach to Autism Spectrum Disorder (ASD).
-Clients can currently choose from a variety of service options that include a Speech Language Therapist, Occupational Therapist, and Behaviour Consultant (BCBA).
+Clients can currently choose from a variety of service options that include a Speech Language Therapist, Occupational Therapist, and Behaviour Analyst (BCBA).

 Note: it is not required that families access all services.